Darryl S. Inaba

-Darryl S. Inaba, PharmD., was born June 16, 1946 in Denver, Colorado.
-He is the remaining owner and President of CNS Productions, Inc. in Medford, OR.
-He is an associate professor of Pharmacology at the UCSF Medical Center in San Francisco, California and the Director of Clinical and Behavioral Health Services at ARC (Addiction Recovery Center) in Medford, Oregon.
+Darryl S. Inaba (born June 16, 1946) is an American pharmacist who is the remaining owner and President of CNS Productions, Inc. in Medford, OR.
+He is an associate professor of Pharmacology at the UCSF Medical Center in San Francisco, California, and the Director of Clinical and Behavioral Health Services at ARC (Addiction Recovery Center) in Medford, Oregon.
 He is also special consultant and instructor for the University of Utah School of Alcoholism and Other Drug Dependencies, as well as the Director of Education and Research at CNS Productions.
 Dr. Inaba is also on the editorial board of the Journal of Psychoactive Drugs, which has been published since 1967.

 Career

-Haight Ashbury Free Clinics

-Inaba was one of the original volunteers at the Haight Ashbury Free Clinics in San Francisco which was founded by Dr. David E. Smith in response to the medical needs of the thousands of young people who descended upon San Francisco for the Summer of Love.
+Inaba was one of the original volunteers at the Haight Ashbury Free Clinics in San Francisco which was founded by David E. Smith in response to the medical needs of the thousands of young people who descended upon San Francisco for the Summer of Love.
 The Free Clinic opened on June 6, 1967.